-- This operation is restricted to system administrators. - An Edge Gateway requires an organization VDC backed by a Provider VDC that contains at least one external network.
+• This operation is restricted to system administrators.

+- An Edge Gateway requires an organization VDC backed by a Provider VDC that contains at least one external network. - If you want to deploy the Edge Gateway on a dedicated edge cluster, create and assign an edge cluster to the organization virtual data center.
+See Working with Edge Clusters.